 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Three years high school Italian
+Prerequisites: Three years high school Italian completing most recent course with C or better

 MATH-M 118 Finite Mathematics (3 cr.)